Kondor Path Tours

 To get to know Cusco, you must know the “Boleto Turístico.”
 This ticket has many variations and includes entrance fees to some of the city’s main attractions and the area.

-Not all attractive museums are included in this ticket, so you must pay for most of the entrance fees separately.
+This ticket does not include all attractive museums, so you must pay for most of the entrance fees separately.

-If you want to see the Chocolate Museum, the Textile Museum, or the Coca Museum, make sure you have cash.
+If you want to see the Chocolate Museum, the Textile Museum, or the Coca Museum, ensure you have cash.

 Visiting the museums is an excellent way to learn more about Cusco’s history and the events that define the lives of local people today.

-UNESCO lists this Inca site near the city of Cusco – you can reach it from the center of the town through a stone staircase; it should not take more than 45 minutes, although you can also go by public transport.
+UNESCO lists this Inca site as being near the city of Cusco.
+You can reach it from the center of the town through a stone staircase; it should not take more than 45 minutes, although you can also go by public transport.

-The Incas rebuilt Sacsayhuaman, which is considered one of the best examples of the building skills of the Inca civilization.
+The Incas rebuilt Sacsayhuaman, considered one of the best examples of the Inca civilization’s building skills.

 This Inca site is simply a must-see.
-You will have the opportunity to admire what remains; the views are out of this world.
+You can admire what remains; the views are out of this world.

 If you have more time, you can take public transport from Cusco and explore nearby ruins, such as Qenqo, Puca Pucara, and Tambomachay.